 A Timeless Classic On The Basics of Money

 Personal finance lessons are all around us in our everyday lives.
-We handle money all the time.
+Every day we handle money without thinking about the consequences of making poor decisions.
 However, we may not grasp our own financial mistakes.
-Learn better financial habits from The Richest Man in Babylon by George S. Clason, among my all time favorites.
+We can learn better financial habits from The Richest Man in Babylon by George S. Clason, an all-time favorite.
 This book can help anyone avoid financial blunders, create wealth and build a financially secure future.
-I recommend this easy-to-absorb book to my business students and my own children.
+I recommend this easy-to-absorb book to my business students and my children.

-Richest Man lays out the major tenets of good money management through ancient Babylonian parables told by charming characters, notably Arkad, the richest man in Babylon himself.
-It has been read by millions of readers.
+Richest Man In Babylon lays out the central tenets of good money management through ancient Babylonian parables told by charming characters, notably Arkad, the richest man in Babylon himself.
+Millions of readers have read it.
 Clason gave it out initially as separate pamphlets to banks and insurance companies for their customers.
 Then it was published in 1926 before the Great Depression and has remained an inspirational classic.

 Women Did Not Make Money Decisions In Babylon

 All of the major characters are men.
 That is appropriate as women didn’t manage money then.
-In fact, women were not able to apply for credit cards in their own name until the Equal Credit Opportunity Act in 1974!
-Clason wrote at a time when women had finally etched out a win with women’s right to vote was finally approved in 1920.
+Women could not apply for credit cards in their name until the Equal Credit Opportunity Act in 1974!
+Clason wrote when women had finally etched out a win with women finally getting the right to vote in 1920.
 Fortunately, we are now seeing women gain financial independence.

-The Babylonians were enlightened in many areas but it is doubtful that gender equality was one of them.
+The Babylonians, enlightened about money and other things, but gender equality was not on their list.
 That said, don’t let the gender bias hold you back from this good read.
 Just recast it into contemporary times when women are often better with money!

-10 Money Lessons From Ancient Times For Today:
+10 Personal Finance Lessons From The Richest Man in Babylon For Today: